hfeeki/cluster-commander/README.md

                             (whitespace-separated).
                             Overrides all other sources
                             of nodes.

+-f      --filter-pattern    RegEx pattern to filter a      ""
+                            list of nodes through.
 ```

 If the target command contains options itself, it must be quoted to prevent